15 Visualization

 [Distributional] gorillas in our midst.

-Figure 15.22: A dataset constructed by Yanai and Lercher (2020) which revealed a picture of a gorilla when the raw data were plotted.
+Figure 15.22: A dataset constructed by Yanai and Lercher (2020) that revealed a picture of a gorilla when the raw data were plotted.

-Figure 15.23: A suspiciously uniform distribution abruptly cutting off at 50k miles.
+Figure 15.23: A suspiciously uniform distribution abruptly cutting off at 50K miles.
 Ring the alarm!
+Adapted from Datacolada (2021).

 15.2.2 Data diagnostics

-So which visualizations should we start with?
+So, which visualizations should we start with?
 The best practice is to always start by making histograms of the raw data.
-As an example, let’s consider the rich and interesting dataset shared by Blake, McAuliffe, and colleagues (2015) in their article “Ontogeny of fairness in seven societies.”
-This article studies the emergence of children’s reasoning about fairness – both when it benefits them and when it harms them – across cultures.
+As an example, let’s consider the rich and interesting dataset shared by Blake et al. (2015) in their article “Ontogeny of Fairness in Seven Societies.”
+This study examines the emergence of children’s reasoning about fairness—both when it benefits them and when it harms them—across cultures.

 If you want to follow along with this example at home, you can load the data from our repository!